larriant/knowledge/ancientwisdom/stoicism.md

 ### 4. Set Internal Goals

+We have a choice in life: to concern ourselves with things external or things internal.

+A stoic will look for all benefit and harm to come from within himself.

+It is best to want those things that are easy to obtain.
+Ideally only want things that you can be certain of obtaining.

+Your primary desire should be:
+Not to be frustrated by forming desires you will not be able to fulfill.

+Thus:
+1. No anxiety about whether you will get what you want.
+2. No disappointment at NOT getting what you want.

+Even if we succeed in something that is not up to us.
+We will still be anxious on the way.

-Stoics will set internal rather than external goals.
+*Stoics will set internal rather than external goals.*

 Goal in Tennis Match
 * To play tennis to the best of my ability
 * RATHER than to win at all costs

+Wife:
-Wife: To behave in a lovable manner.
+* To behave in a lovable manner.

+Boss:
-Boss: To do my job to the best of my ability.
+* To do my job to the best of my ability.

-A novelist trying to get published.
+A novelist trying to get published:
 * Did I work hard?
 Did I submit to enough publishers?
 * RATHER than I must get published at all costs

-Trying to get a girlfriend
+Trying to get a girlfriend:
 * Approach / Talk to x girls per week.
-* RATHER than I have to get a girlfriend at all costs.
+* *Rather* than I have to get a girlfriend at all costs.

 ### Stoic Checklist